 If you are considering raising sheep on your small farm or homestead, here are some basic to consider before you start assembling your flock.

 01 of 07

-People have raised sheep for milk, meat, and wool for thousands of years.
-Sheep have some advantages over other types of livestock:
+People have raised sheep for milk, meat, and wool for thousands of years, and for good reason.
+Sheep have some distinct advantages over other types of livestock:

-Sheep manure will fertilize the soil.
-They are gentle and docile (although rams can be aggressive at times) and they are trainable (you can teach them to come when called, to follow you, and... to stand).
+- Sheep are gentle and docile (although rams can be aggressive at times), and they are trainable.
+Sheep can be taught to come when called, to follow you, and to stand when ordered to).

 02 of 07

 Choosing a Breed

 When selecting the right sheep breed, the first thing to consider is the purpose for the sheep.
 Are you raising them for meat or wool, or just as pet lawnmowers?
 Or are you taking the less common route and raising them for milk?
 Although sheep don't yield nearly as much milk as cows or goats, some people do enjoy the taste of sheep's milk, and it can be used to make delicious cheeses and yogurts.